Hatopoppo-san/simple-js-app/README.md

 # simple-js-app
 Javascript practice on CF

-This is my first app with Javascript and api (pokrmon api).
+This is my first app with Javascript and api (pokemon api).

 This app uses bootstrap, JQuery, Poke api.
 Poke api's link : https://pokeapi.co/